espenbo/network_scan_to_graphviz/README.md

 # network_scan_to_graphviz
-A Bash script that uses Nmap to scan a local network and generates a Graphviz-compatible file for network map visualization.
+Diffrent Bash script that uses Nmap to scan a local network and generates a Graphviz-compatible file for network map visualization.

 This Bash script performs a comprehensive Nmap scan of a specified network range and generates a Graphviz file for visualizing the network map.
 The script includes: